TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          **Note:**

-         The top-level object "includeLibs" and the scripts defined with this property is added to each other.
-Script-keys (that is the "array of strings"-value, like below "tx\_myext") from this property of the page overrides any scripts-keys from the top-level "includeLibs" property!
+         The top-level object "includeLibs" and the scripts defined with this property are added to each other.
+Script-keys (that is the "array of strings"-value, like below "tx\_myext") from this property of the page override any scripts-keys from the top-level "includeLibs" property!

          The script filenames are of the data type "resource".

          **Example:** ::

-            includeLibs.tx_myext = lib_filename.php
+            page.includeLibs.tx_myext = lib_filename.php

+         **Note:** This property was deprecated and has been removed with TYPO3 7!
+If you only need the included files inside a certain scope, e.g. inside a COA_INT or USER_INT cObject, use the includeLibs functionalities of this cObject instead.
+You can also use hooks during the Frontend set up to execute custom PHP code.